School Science Lessons

 3.8.4 Risk assessment

-Once a hazard has been identified, the consequences associated with it need to be determined.
+Risk assessment, is done once a hazard has been identified, the consequences associated with it need to be determined.

 Rik assessment in schools.